mithi/react-philosophies/README.md

 ## Deriving states to avoid state management complexity
-I've asked this interview question many times and I've seen people with more than 6 years experience in React still making this mistake.

 #### Example 1
 Suppose you fetch a list of two numbers `{a: number, b: number}[]`.
 The two numbers represent the two shorter sides